 The position is a full-time or part-time internship, depending on a student’s schedule.
 However, we would prefer a full-time commitment during spring and summer breaks.

-Applications for spring and summer internships in Kansas City should be submitted as soon as possible and interviews will be scheduled accordingly.
+Applications for spring and summer internships in Kansas City should be submitted by April 13th and interviews will be scheduled accordingly.

 Target intern start date for the spring semester is the beginning of February, and mid to late May for the summer session, running through August.